 Business survival in David v Goliath battle

-In a classic David v Goliath battle, the team helped Comic Enterprises Ltd, owner of the Glee Club comedy and music group, to secure a high-profile High Court victory again 20th Century Fox.
+In a classic David v Goliath battle, the team helped Comic Enterprises Ltd, owner of the Glee Club comedy and music group, to secure a high-profile High Court victory against 20th Century Fox.
 The case concerned whether Fox's hit television series 'glee', a live show based on the series, DVDs and various glee-branded merchandise, infringed our client's UK registered trade mark.

 In its judgment, the High Court recognised the "likelihood of confusion", and the potential for customers to "believe there is a link" between the Glee Club and the TV show, and be discouraged from attending the Glee Club venues.